She (Angel)

-"She" is episode 13 of season 1 in the television show Angel.
+"She" is the 13th episode of the first season of the American television series Angel.
 Written by Marti Noxon and directed by David Greenwalt, it was originally broadcast on February 8, 2000 on the WB network.
 In She, Angel joins forces with Jhiera, a demon princess on a desperate mission to rescue enslaved women escaping from a home dimension where the men exert absolute control over the women by mutilating them with a spinal lobotomy when each comes of age.
 After the showdown at a health spa where Jhiera has set up a sanctuary for her fellow refugees, Angel confronts the arrogant princess about her cavalier disregard for the safety of humans, specifically Cordelia and Wesley.
 Acknowledging each other as self-appointed champions of the helpless, the two demons achieve mutual understanding before parting ways.

 Plot

 At a party in Cordelia's new apartment, Angel is feeling awkward around the women who are interested in him there.
 Meanwhile, a man standing watch at an ice factory hears spooky voices crying from inside the coffin-sized crate he's guarding.
 Believing there is someone alive and suffering inside, he breaks open the box, then stands staring in shock at its contents.

 Angel offers Wesley a staff position at Angel Investigations, a move which Cordelia heartily approves.
 However, Cordelia suddenly receives a graphic vision of a man being burned alive from the inside at an ice factory.
 Since it is still daytime, Wesley drives Angel to the scene.
 Inside the facility, Angel finds the incinerated corpse as well as the crate he was guarding, now containing only ice.
 In the corpse’s pocket, Angel finds a business card for Peter Wilkers Private Security, which he pockets.
 Hearing a noise from another section of the factory, Angel discovers the presence of a humanoid demon named Tae, who reveals that he is from another dimension, sent to bring back the vicious demon, a "vessel of pure rage," which has escaped from his realm into an unsuspecting L.A.

 Angel goes to the office of Peter Wilkers Private Security and finds an envelope containing an invoice for Jericho Ice and a large amount of cash.
 Angel is surprised by the sudden appearance of an attractive female demon who effortlessly knocks him out of the way and scorches his arm.
 Receiving a call on her cell phone, the demon leaves hastily, pulls up her hood over her head, and climbs into her vehicle.
 Angel gives chase and calls Cordelia to describe the demon's appearance so she and Wesley can begin their research.
 Angel follows her to an art gallery but she sets museum security after him.
 Angel thwarts the security guards by acting as a museum guide.